Cannabis Tea

 They Boil It Too Hard

 Simmer, don’t boil.
-Worth adding: boiling destroys delicate compounds and can make your tea bitter.
+Boiling destroys delicate compounds and can make your tea bitter.
 Low and slow wins the race here.

 They Drink It Too Fast

 Because the effects creep up, people gulp it down and then panic when they suddenly feel it.
-Now, slow sips only.
+In practice, slow sips only.
 Give it time to work.

 They Don’t Account for Strength

 Unlike a joint where you can stop mid-way, tea is dose-controlled once it’s made.
-That's why make a big batch and divide it up.
+Make a big batch and divide it up.
 Or use a kitchen scale to measure your weed before infusing.

 Practical Tips That Actually Work